Tolerance & Inclusion

 In 2016, the UAE unveiled a National Tolerance Program and established a Ministry of Tolerance, now led by HE Sheikh Nahyan bin Mubarak Al Nahyan.
 The Ministry implements programs that foster respect, inclusion and mutual understanding among people in the UAE.

-The United Arab Emirates is home to people from all around the world, representing nearly 200 nationalities and countless different faiths.
+The United Arab Emirates is home to people from all around the world, representing more than 200 nationalities and countless different faiths.
 As a result, the UAE government is committed to supporting inclusion and openness within its borders and across the region.